eduarddanziger/rmq-to-rest-api-forwarder/README.md

 # RabbitMQ-To-REST-API-Forwarder

 A event-forwarding helper service for the Sound Windows Agent; see [SoundWindAgent](https://github.com/eduarddanziger/SoundWindAgent/).
-Distrubuted via Docker.

 ## Motivation

 RabbitMQ-To-REST-API-Forwarder's purpose is to fetch HTTP request messages from RabbitMQ and forward them to a configured REST API endpoint.